Last Updated on January 24, 2022 by Corinne Schmitt

 If you’re preparing Bang Bang Shrimp as a meal, you can stuff them inside a flour or whole wheat tortilla for shrimp tacos.
 This is my favorite way to eat them.
 Just top with a broccoli slaw (broccoli, carrots, and red cabbage).

-Or, serve them in a bowl over rice (or cauliflower rice if you’re watching carbs) for a simple, easy one-bowl meal.
+You can also serve them in a bowl over brown or white rice (or cauliflower rice if you’re watching carbs) for a simple, easy one-bowl meal.

 Tips & Tricks